mrkem598/joshbrostoff.github.io/_posts/2018-05-27-change_management.md

 - At the same time, a business rule with a script runs which says, “IF stage moves to implement AND all approvals have not been set to “approved”, THEN abort the database action.

-I cant tell you the amount of times I’ve seen these lines cause issues between workflows and business rules:
+I can't tell you the amount of times I’ve seen these lines cause issues between workflows and business rules:

 ```javascript
 setAbortAction(true);